ianklug/grooveboard/README.md

 Zipped gerber files are present for each variation of Grooveboard.
 They are called `<variation>-gerbers-v1.zip`.

+Grooveboards are occasionally in stock for direct purchase at [my web store](https://shop.ianklug.com).
+For stock updates, subscribe to the newsletter available there.

-The least expensive way to obtain a Grooveboard for yourself if they are not currently on sale is likely from [JLCPCB](https://jlcpcb.com).
+If they are not currently on sale, and the parts are in stock, the least expensive way to obtain a Grooveboard for yourself is likely from [JLCPCB](https://jlcpcb.com).
 However, they have a minimum order quantity of five boards.

+**Manufacture at your own risk.
+I am not responsible for boards that are not sold by me.**

 If you will be ordering from JLCPCB, use `<variation>-gerbers-jlcpcb-v1.zip`, and make sure to choose "Specify a location" under "Remove Order Number".